 12. Lake Okoboji in Dickson County

-The picturesque Lake Okoboji is located three hours north of Omaha.
+The picturesque Lake Okoboji is located in Iowa, three hours north of Omaha.
 This natural water body covers an area of 3,847 acres.
 The lake’s maximum depth is 136 feet, making it a popular regional destination for water skiing, motor boating, swimming, and sailing.

 The lake forms part of the chain of seven lakes that make up the Iowa Great Lakes.
 People come from all over the world to enjoy these lakes.